FuelLabs/fuels-ts/apps/docs/src/guide/contracts/simulate-transactions.md

 <!-- This section should explain simulate transactions -->
 <!-- simulate:example:start -->

-Simulating a transaction is a powerful feature that allows you to validate whether a given transaction meets its requirements without actually modifying the blockchain.
+Simulating a transaction is a powerful feature that allows you to validate whether a given transaction meets its requirements without modifying the blockchain.
 It's a safe way to ensure that a transaction will behave as expected without spending any real resources.

 You can use the `simulate()` method to test your transactions: